cdapio/cdap/docs/loom-tech-docs/source/server/index.rst

 as a Service provider, such as Openstack, Rackspace, Joyent, or Amazon Web Services.
 It can also be a custom provider created by the user that manages bare metal, or really any system that can provide a machine to run services on.
 The Loom server is not concerned with how to create and delete machines.
 An administrator creates a provider by specifying a unique name, a description, and a list of key-value pairs that the provisioner plugin needs.
 The key-value pairs may vary for different provisioner plugins.
+For example, one key-value pair may specify the url to use to communicate with the provider.
+Another key-value pair may specify the user id to use with the provider, and another may specify the password to use.

 Hardware Type
 ^^^^^^^^^^^^^